next-theme/theme-next-docs/source/docs/getting-started/deployment.md

       # Add the SSH key stored in SSH_PRIVATE_KEY variable to the agent store
       - ssh-add <(echo "$DEPLOY_PRIVATE_KEY")
       # For Docker builds disable host key checking.
 Be aware that by adding that
-      # you are suspectible to man-in-the-middle attacks.
+      # you are susceptible to man-in-the-middle attacks.
       # WARNING: Use this only with the Docker executor, if you use it with shell
       # you will overwrite your user's SSH config.
       - mkdir -p ~/.ssh